A Brightwell-Winkler type characterisation of NU graphs

+In this subsection we prove Theorem \ref{thm:recoldistbound}.
+Observe that for a recolouring path to achieve the trivial lower bounds of Fact \ref{fact:lowerbound}, at every step the vertex $v$ that moves would have to move along a shortest path from $\phi(v)$ to $\psi(v)$.

+When $H$ has a \kNU[3] polymorphism, we almost get such a path by using what we call an efficient dismantling of $H^2$ to the diagonal.
+We start with these.
 A dismantling of a reflexive graph $H$ to a retract $r(H)$ is {\em efficient} if at every step, the dismantled vertex $v$ moves closer to $r(H)$.

-\begin{lemma} If a bipartite connected graph $H$ has a \kNU[3] polymorphism then there is an efficient dismantling to any edge $e$.
-If a connected graph $H$ has a \kNU[3] polymorphism then there is an efficient dismantling to any looped vertex $v$. \end{lemma} \begin{proof} The statement for bipartite graphs is immediate by induction using the following claim.
+\begin{lemma} Any bipartite connected \kNU[3] graph has an efficient dismantling to any edge.
+Any connected \kNU[3] graph has an efficient dismantling to any looped vertex. \end{lemma} \begin{proof} The statement for bipartite graphs is immediate by induction using the following claim.

 \begin{claim} Let $H$ be a connected bipartite graph with a \kNU[3] polymorphism, and let $e = vv'$ be a fixed edge of $H$.
 Let $u$ be a vertex of $H$ with maximum distance from $e$, without loss of generality assume it is closer to $v$ than to $v'$.
-There is a dismantling retraction of $u$ to some vertex $u'$ that is closer to $v'$ than $u$ is to $v$. \end{claim} \begin{proof}[Proof of claim]\claimproof Let $u$ have distance $d$ from $v$ and let $U_d$ be the set of neighbours of $u$.
-Every vertex of $U_d$ clearly has a walk of length $d+2$ to $v'$, and by the choice of $u$ we get that they in fact have walks of length $d$ to $v'$.
+There is a dismantling retraction of $u$ to some vertex $u'$ that is closer to $v'$ than $u$ is to $v$. \end{claim} \begin{proof}[Proof of claim]\claimproof

+Let $d$ be the distance from $u$ to $v$ and let $U_d$ be the set of neighbours of $u$.
+By choice of $u$ and the fact that $H$ is bipartite, we get that every vertex of $U_d$ has a walk of length $d$ to $v'$.

 If we can show that the vertices in $U_d$ have a common neighbour $u'$ at distance $d-1$ from $v'$, then $u$ can dismantle to this, and we are done.